 The burn felt after training is called “delayed onset muscle soreness”; “delayed” referring to post-exercising.
-After an intense muscular activity, you can get micro-tears in your muscle tissues.
-It is an inflammatory reaction in response to the tears of the muscles’cells.
+After the intense muscular activity, you can get micro-tears in your muscle tissues.
+It is an inflammatory reaction in response to the tears of the muscle cells.
 There are 2 types of felt pain: acute muscle soreness (immediate) and delayed muscle soreness (post).

 Acute muscle soreness is caused by a build-up of lactic acid that is eliminated from the muscle tissues within the 2hrs after the physical effort.
 It heals quickly.

 DOMS are felt 12 to 48hrs after the workout.
 They can last up to 5 days and are most felt within the 24-48hr period.
 Some symptoms of post-training pain are stiffness, slight swelling, and reduced range of motion.
 I remember the last time I was really sore, I could hardly walk and it hurt when I tried to sit down.
 I had done a set of 10 different squats.